8bitsquid/ualib-styles/README.md

 ## Styles

 The CSS is generated from [Bootstrap's](http://getbootstrap.com/) source.
-Customized Bootstrap features have their [Less](http://lesscss.org/) file copied to the
+Customized Bootstrap features have their [Less](http://lesscss.org/) files copied to the
 `src/styles/bootstrap` folder.
 After changes to the `.less` files are made, a [Grunt](http://gruntjs.com/) task is run to build the new `.css` file (builds to `dist/css/` folder).

 Non-Bootstrap styles are in the `src/styles/ualib.less` file.
 This file is build to CSS and concatenated with the Bootstrap `.less` files.